zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### Release

-I don’t wanna say many words about prison and I have no great desire remembering this.
+I don't wanna say many words about prison and I have no great desire remembering this.
 It was slave labor at a chemical factory where my health was significantly ruined and where I 24/7 had a great time in a company of drug dealers, thieves, and killers (from other regimes), without access to the Internet and computers.

 After about 10 months, I was released early.